web-illinois/ilw-profile-list/README.md

 Because this is most likely used to list people, please add these in an unordered list with the helper class `ilw-profile-list-container`.
 You can use the grid CSS to create grids and handle padding in between items.

-For the phone number, you may want to use the `&#8209;` character as a non-breaking hyphen.

 ```
     display: grid;
     grid-template-columns: repeat(auto-fill, minmax(350px, auto));